 The experience of climbing Ama Dablam, considered by many to be the most beautiful mountain on the planet, is as visually spectacular as it is physically challenging.
-From the trek through the lush Khumbu Valley all the way to the icy summit, climbers travel through distinct ecological zones.
+From the trek through the lush Khumbu Valley all the way to the icy summit, climbers travel through several distinct ecological zones.

 The trek begins in Namche Bazaar and passes through numerous small villages on the way to Ama Base Camp.